10X

 The reviewer should approve the next evidence-backed action: pass the setup, request more proof, assign an implementation task, or keep the recommendation caveated.
 The approval step prevents momentum from overriding incomplete evidence.
 If items hold, the reviewer must confirm they do not invalidate passed items before any downstream decision proceeds.

-Can OpenAnalyst make the admin change directly?
+Can 10X make the admin change directly?

 No. The checklist prepares an approval-ready task and hold state.
-OpenAnalyst identifies gaps, documents evidence, and drafts next steps.
+10X identifies gaps, documents evidence, and drafts next steps.
 The accountable owner decides whether any change moves forward.
 This separation ensures configuration changes carry explicit accountability rather than being implied by an analytical finding.

-Review this workflow with 10X
+Review this checklist with 10X